ptsteadman/notebook/stories/feyerabend.md

 "Well, you'll be working with the hardware almost constantly, that's why you're here."

-"It's not an area I have much expertise in," said Feyerabend, smiling as she failed to hide her excitement.
+"It's not an area I have much expertise in," said Feyerabend, smiling.

 "We've developed a fairly straightforward user interface for the CBI, I'll be interested in your feedback on it."